-The official invitation sent to the NF must be extended to an official team comprising a Chef d'Equipe, a Team Veterinarian, a minimum of four and a maximum of six Athletes, a minimum of eight and a maximum of 15 Horses and one groom per Athlete.
+1. The official invitation sent to the NF must be extended to an official team comprising a Chef d'Equipe, a Team Veterinarian, a minimum of four and a maximum of six Athletes, a minimum of two and a maximum of three Horses per Athlete and one groom per Athlete.
+The number of Horses allowed per Athlete must be the same for all NFs invited with a team.
+If an invited NF cannot send a team of minimum four Athletes, it may enter a team of three Athletes.

-If OCs invite teams consisting of four Athletes and eight Horses the total number of invited foreign Athletes cannot be less than the number invited the previous year.
+If OCs invite teams consisting of four Athletes with two Horses per Athlete the total number of invited foreign Athletes cannot be less than the number invited the previous year.